 The tutorial you posted is really handy if you’re barely taking them in, but sewing them from the outseam for any substantial width is going to cause two main problems: the pocket bags are intended to fit according to the outseam, so they won’t sit properly inside the jeans and the crotch hang that the poster in that forum noted.
-I’d say that if you’re going to take ’em in about half an inch or less, it should work out fine, though.posted over 4 years ago
+I’d say that if you’re going to take ’em in about half an inch or less, it should work out fine, though.posted almost 5 years ago

 I agree with geekbonchic, either invest in a machine or get a professional to do it.